vojtechruz/vojtechruzicka-blog/src/posts/java-cloning-problems/index.md

 -   Transient fields are not cloned (Transient means not to be serialized)
 -   Way more expensive than clone or copy constructors/factory methods

-In some cases, this can be used, but you don\'t always have the luxury of having all the objects Serializable and with no transient fields.
+In some cases, this can be used, but you don't always have the luxury of having all the objects Serializable and with no transient fields.
 Especially when using third-party classes.
 Also, the performance hit is very significant.
 Depending on the amount of cloning required and performance requirements, it can be easily too much.
 More info about performance hit and the serialization approach, in general, can be found in [Java Tip 76: An alternative to the deep copy technique](http://www.javaworld.com/article/2077578/learn-java/java-tip-76--an-alternative-to-the-deep-copy-technique.html).

 ### Reflection